Sideshow Bob: Seasons 20–26

+Seasons 27–36

+The Halloween story "Wanted: Dead, Then Alive", the first segment of "Treehouse of Horror XXVI" (season 27, 2015), imagines Bob using Milhouse's phone to trap Bart in the band classroom and finally killing him.
+His revenge accomplished, Bob turns to other ambitions, only to find his life meaningless without Bart.
+He creates a machine that repeatedly brings Bart back to life so that he can kill him again.
+The other Simpsons eventually find Bob and rescue Bart, who uses the machine to turn Bob into a twisted amalgamation of creatures.

+Several brief appearances follow in seasons 27 and 28.
+In "Gal of Constant Sorrow" (season 27, 2016), Bob joins Snake Jailbird and other inmates in wiping Bart's graffiti from Hettie Mae Boggs' promotional poster.
 Bob returns in "Treehouse of Horror XXVII" (season 28, 2016), the 600th episode of The Simpsons.
-In the opening sequence, he is the self-appointed leader of a four-member group consisting of Homer's enemies, including Bob himself and the ghost of Frank Grimes.
-Wanting revenge once more, the group attempts to kill the Simpsons but is ultimately killed by Maggie, except Grimes's ghost.
-In the ending sequence, Bob is one of the characters featured in the "600" song played by Judith Owen.
-In "Havana Wild Weekend" (season 28, 2016), Sideshow Bob appeared in the backgrounds at the Cuba's check-in.
+In the opening sequence, he forms a four-member group of Homer's enemies that includes the ghost of Frank Grimes.
+Seeking revenge, the group attempts to kill the Simpsons, but Maggie kills every member except Grimes's ghost.
+In the ending sequence, Bob is one of the characters featured in the "600" song.
+In "Havana Wild Weekend" (season 28, 2016), Sideshow Bob appears silently in the Cuban customs line.